Supporting Diverse Learners:

 Individualized Learning Support at The Smith School

 The Smith School provides individualized support to all students in areas of academic need.
 This can include addressing gaps in learning, providing strategies to support learning differences, and developing effective study and time management methods.
-Additionally, our staff includes a Learning Specialist, an educator who provides an additional layer of support to students.
-The goal of the Learning Specialist is to ensure that students are progressing academically and successfully accessing the school’s curriculum.
+Additionally, our staff includes two Learning Specialists, educators who provide an additional layer of support to ensure students are making academic progress and successfully accessing the school’s curriculum.

-Here are just some of the ways our Learning Specialist supports and advocates for students:
+Here are just some of the ways our Learning Specialists supports and advocates for students:

 • Pushing into classes via one-on-one or small group work